The 7 Lenses of Transformation (HTML)

 One leader cannot do everything.
 Good leaders are aware of their capabilities and bring in the right people to support them to generate better solutions than they could on their own.

-Consistency of leadership through the pivotal transformation phases is critical.
+Leadership consistency through the pivotal transformation phases is critical.

 Leaders need to be supported by a strong enabling environment with strong sponsorship from the top.
 The senior team needs to be in agreement around what the transformation vision is and lead from the front in communicating this to the organisation and its stakeholders.

-Leaders are often required to deal with other business pressures outside of their transformation role.
-This competition for focus and time can be a distraction to successful programme leadership.
+Leaders are often required to deal with other business pressures outside their transformation role.

-There are not yet enough experienced transformations leaders in government to meet current demand.
+There are not yet enough experienced transformation leaders in government to meet current demand.
 Very senior leaders must balance the needs of getting early momentum on the programmes with the need to secure the right calibre of SRO or programme director.

 Red flags